isouriadakis/Arduino_ICM20948_DMP_Full-Function/README.md

 ======================
 This repository contains a modified version of the ICM20948 library with extra functionality that InvenSense did not complete.
 It also includes an example project for running the ICM-20948 with Arduino or other Arduino compatible microcontrollers.

+Thanks to the contributor of the original library https://github.com/ZaneL/Teensy-ICM-20948

 ## Functionality

 * Communication over SPI and i2c